PopularQueer ScreensTV Shows

 Footage Courtesy of Netflix

-So while Stranger Things Season 4 Volume 2 doesn’t provide a definite answer to the question ‘is Will Byers gay?’, we think it’s pretty obvious that the only answer is yes, he is very much gay.
+So while Stranger Things Season 4 Volume 2 doesn’t provide a definite answer to the question ‘Is Will Byers gay?’, we think it’s pretty obvious that the only answer is yes, he is very much gay.
 So we truly hope that just as we saw a lot more development in Robin’s sexuality in this new season of the hit show (she’s seen as much more explicitly lesbian and even starts pursuing her own romance with another girl), we get to see Will explore more of who he is and what he feels in the final season of the show.

 In the meantime, welcome Will to the rainbow specter.
 We really hope you make it out of the show alive, so we can headcanon you as a happy, openly gay 50-year-old man living his best life in 2022.